 As a tenant, you have the right to a safe living environment, including the exterior and communal areas of your rental property.
 If you tripped and fell on exterior stairs and suffered injuries, you may be able to hold your landlord responsible for the cost of your injuries.

-The Michigan premises liability lawyers at Fieger Law can help if you tripped and fell on your landlord’s property due to a hazardous condition.
+The premises liability lawyers at Fieger Law can help if you tripped and fell on your landlord’s property due to a hazardous condition.
 We will review your case to determine their liability and help you seek compensation for the damages you suffered in the accident.

 Landlord Duties to Tenants